 Dear [Employee’s Name],

-I regret to inform you that, due to [reason for redundancy, such as restructuring or job elimination], your position at [Company Name] has been made redundant, effective [Termination Date].
+I regret to inform you that, due to [reason for redundancy, such as restructuring or job elimination], your position at [Company Name] has been made redundant, with effect from [Termination Date].

 This decision was made after carefully monitoring various factors, including [list all the relevant factors].
 We value and appreciate your contributions to the company during your term with us.